edilson258/mobgeek/README.md

 # mobgeek
-Better way to transform you mobile into a real development environment
+Best way to transform you mobile into a real development environment